 Immunity and justiciability in international arbitration: the limits of inquiry into State conduct

-The first is a webinar at 9:00 BST, 16:00 AWT, on immunity and justiciability in international arbitration.
+The first was a webinar at 9:00 BST, 16:00 AWT, on immunity and justiciability in international arbitration.

-Andrew Fulton KC, Professor Philippa Webb, and Mark Tushingham will examine the issues and future directions of the interrelated doctrine of State immunity and foreign act of State in the context of international arbitration.
+Andrew Fulton KC, Professor Philippa Webb, and Mark Tushingham examined the issues and future directions of the interrelated doctrine of State immunity and foreign act of State in the context of international arbitration.

 These doctrines establish recognised limits on the scope of inquiry by domestic courts or tribunals into the conduct of foreign States.
 The first doctrine is founded in international law whereas the second is a creature of the common law.